If you find yourself overwhelmed at the sheer number of things you have to get done around the house, hiring a housekeeper can be a smart choice.

 You should also remember that housekeepers rely on people who want to hire them to make a living.

-If the stress and time commitment of cleaning is negatively impacting your life — holding you back from advancing in your career or cutting into valuable time with your family — hiring a housekeeper can save your sanity.
+If the stress and time commitment of cleaning is negatively impacting your life — holding you back from advancing in your career or cutting into valuable time with your family — hiring a housekeeper is worth it.

 Find a qualified housekeeper today on Bark or Care.com today >>